aolayeye/Election_Analysis/README.md

 - Software: Python 3.9.1, Visual Studio Code, 1.56.0

 ## Initial Summary
-The analysis of the election show that:
+The initial analysis of the election show that:
 - There were 369,711 votes cast in the election.
-- The candidates were:
+#### The candidates were:
 - Charles Casper Stockham
 - Diana DeGette
 - Raymon Anthony Doane